Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 Red     | CAN power switch is turned ON.
 Orange  | 120&#8486; CAN terminator is turned ON.
 Blue    | Status, see below.
 Green   | Blinks once if there was at least one CAN frame sent or received in the last 25 milliseconds.
-This allows to visually evaluate the load of the CAN bus.
+This feature allows the user to visually evaluate the load of the CAN bus.

-The status LED behaves as follows:
+The status LED (blue) behaves as follows:

 Status                                          | Pattern
 ------------------------------------------------|----------------------------------------------------------------------